Medacorp/Luigi-s-Mansion/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.

 **Map version:**
 Say the version number you downloaded the map as.
 If you used development updates, specify which commit you are at.

+**Enabled add-ons**
+List all add-ons (other data packs) you have enabled here.

 **Additional context**
 Add any other context about the problem here.